 Effective Stress Management Techniques

-Incorporating stress management techniques into everyday life can be beneficial in treating cortisol-related depression.
+Incorporating stress management techniques into everyday life can be beneficial in managing cortisol-related depression.
 The following are recommendations to ease stress:

-- Yoga and Meditation: Practicing yoga and meditation regularly can lower cortisol levels, promote relaxation, and improve overall mental health.
+- Yoga and Meditation: Practicing yoga and meditation regularly may help lower cortisol levels, promote relaxation, and improve overall mental health.
 These practices enhance mindfulness, reduce anxiety, and foster a sense of inner peace.

 - Reach Out for Help: Seeking support from trusted family, friends, or a trained counselor for talk therapy can provide emotional relief and practical strategies for managing stress.
 Talking about your feelings helps you process emotions and gain perspective.